 9. Can you be yourselves around each other?

 Authenticity is key to a genuine connection.
 Do you feel comfortable being your quirky, imperfect selves around each other?
 Can you let your guard down and simply be?
-A relationship where you can embrace your true selves without fear of judgment is a sign of a deep and lasting bond.
+A relationship where you can embrace your true selves without fear of judgement is a sign of a deep and lasting bond.

 10. Do you trust each other implicitly?